 Photon-counting detectors are being developed with the ability to sort incoming x-ray photons based on energy.
 This energy information enables improved material decomposition and overall image quality.
 Our laboratory developed a bench-top prototype spectral CT system capable of sorting photons into multiple energy bins.
 We are using the prototype system to develop reconstruction, calibration, and artifact correction methods for spectral CT and to study new applications of the technology.
-This project has been funded by the NIH.
+We have been collaborating with the University of Chicago on an exciting 'One-Step' material decomposition and reconstruction method.
+Our research in spectral CT has been funded by multiple NIH grants.

-Our laboratory is developing image processing methods to reduce the effects of motion in Coronary CT Angiography (CCTA).
-One recent project developed an algorithm to automatically determine the lowest-motion phase for CCTA reconstruction based on image quality metrics.
+Our laboratory is developing image processing and acquisition methods to improve the visualization of blood vessels in CT Angiography images.
+One recent project developed an algorithm to automatically determine the lowest-motion phase for coronary artery CT reconstruction based on image quality metrics.
 This algorithm was translated into product and was released by GE Healthcare in 2016 as the 'SmartPhase' feature on the Revolution CT system.
-This project has been funded by the GE Healthcare.
+Our newest project is investigating advanced bolus tracking techniques to improve the timing of peripheral run off scans.
+These projects have been funded by the GE Healthcare.